SjoerdHekking/custom-macros-sugarcube2/Notification/README.md

     - [Progress Class](#ProgressClass), default is `flash-progress`.
 (Argument 13)
     - [Hidden Class](#HiddenClass), default is `is-hidden`.
 (Argument 14)
     - [Transition](#Transition), default is `false`.
 (Argument 15)
+    - [Thumb](#Thumb), default is `empty`.
+(Argument 16)
     - [Styling example](#Styling), an example of styling of the `css` itself, this is not the recommended way of doing this.
-2. 'Flash' has a custom type insertion system, for if the default 7 options aren't enough.
+2. 'Flash' Can accept custom types (before you had to insert a custom type, this is no longer the case).
-    - [Inserting new type](#TypeInsert), this is completely custom, so no default.
+    - [Inserting new type](#TypeInsert), No longer supported, merged automatically with Argument 2.
-    - [Using new Type](#Type), refer to Argument 2 for usage, because the newly inserted type can be used like the defaults now.
+    - [Using new Type](#Type), refer to Argument 2 for usage.
     - [Important styling](#StylingType), if you want to have custom styling, please copy and edit the `css` found here.
 Take a look at the example.
 3. 'Flash' can also be called directly through javascript
     - [Javascript methods](#Javascript), here you can find a way to fully control and customize everything. **NOT** recommended for authors without knowledge of JavaScript.
+4. 'Flash' has two global settings, a maximum allowed flashes at the same time and a debug mode for console messages.
+    - [Limitation](#Limitation), here you can find how to limit the maximum amount of flashes at the same time.
+    - [Debug](#Debug), debugging messages in the console to check what is happening while flashes are generated.

 **Argument placement:**